COVID may have derailed our 2020, 2021 & 2022 adventure plans, but that's okay...

-You have more time to get ready for NZ-2022!*
+You have more time to get ready for NZ-2024!*

 Become an Adventure VIP for FREE and be the first to receive news of our early-bird specials

-* We're watching the trans-Tasman travel bubble closely before locking in an itinerary for October 2022
+* We're watching the trans-Tasman travel situation closely before locking in an itinerary for October 2024

 Our Rail Trail Adventure starts in the city of the south - Dunedin.
 Surrounded by dramatic hills and at the foot of a long, beautiful harbour, it is known as the Edinburgh of New Zealand.